okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/attribute-mapping/index.md

 A. Remove the mapping

-  1. From the Admin Console, open your SCIM app.
+  1. From the Admin Console, open your SCIM integration.

   1. Go to the **Provisioning** tab.
 Under the **SETTINGS** section, click **To App**.
     ![Provisioning to App tab](/img/oin/scim_check-attributes-1.png "Provisioning Tab: Provisioning to App")